 But a moral consensus is precisely what Americans do not have today.
 The political right shares no moral consensus with the left; and the left enjoys no moral consensus with itself, since its hierarchy of latter-day values rearranges itself weekly.

 Where does that leave us?
-As comic books correctly dramatize, superheroes who live by personal rules and values struggle to work together as a team and often wind up in a power struggle.
+As comic books aptly dramatize, superheroes who live by personal rules and values struggle to work together as a team and often wind up struggling against one another.
 For the ordinary American wrapped in a fantasy of superherodom and value dictation, the effects are diffuse and minimal: she abuses others on Twitter and ruins Thanksgiving dinners with her ‘Woke Wonder Woman’ act.

-Michael Flynn stands as a recent case study.
+Michael Flynn’s case exemplifies this superhero cancer.
 James Comey, John Brennan, Andrew McCabe, et al., spray-painted an “S” on their chests and unleashed their law-enforcement powers to destroy Flynn, in violation of countless ‘mere mortal’ laws, procedures, and safeguards.
-The more evidence emerges, the more it seems that Flynn’s destruction had little to do with any legal or moral transgression and everything to do with neutering his power in the new administration.
+The more evidence emerges, the more it seems that Flynn’s destruction had little to do with any substantial legal or moral transgression and everything to do with neutering his power in the new administration.
 Flynn was aligned with evil, and his obliteration HAD to be right, the details be damned.

-The Flynn affair stands as just one of a hundred ‘Battle of the Titans’ raging among the powerful; and these battles have resulted in a catastrophic loss of trust in federal law enforcement, impartial justice, and the American system of government entire.
+The Flynn affair stands as just one of a hundred ‘Battle of the Titans’ raging among the powerful.
+These battles have resulted in a catastrophic loss of trust in federal law enforcement, impartial justice, and the American system of government entire.
 In the eyes of millions, the law’s moral authority lies in ruins.

 In spite of Flynn’s exoneration, Comey and The Avengers seem unlikely to ever admit wrongdoing.
-They continue to insist they were RIGHT–not in the sense of ‘standing on correct principles’ but rather ’embodying virtue and purity’.
+They continue to insist they were RIGHT–not in the sense of ‘standing on correct principles’ but rather ‘exemplifying in themsevles virtue and purity’.
 It’s an inversion: ‘Good’ is a person or set of persons now, not a transcendent idea.
-And a ‘good person’ is defined not by his principled actions but only by his opposition to Orange Lex Luthor (By the way: ‘Lex’ is Latin for ‘law/principle’).
+And a ‘good person’ is defined not by his positive actions but only by negative opposition to Orange Lex Luthor (By the way: ‘Lex’ is Latin for ‘law/principle’).

 All this amounts to black-and-white thinking at its finest, a reemergence of American puritanism.
-There are good people and bad people; and you can tell the good people by whether or not they see the witches you do and want to hang them.
+There are good people and bad people; and you can tell the good people by whether or not they see the witches you do and want them hanged.

 Whether he apprehends it or not, Vermeule of Harvard sides with the superheroes.
-His moral constitutionalism will grant a minority technocratic elite the mandate to set America’s values, guided only by their vague sense of the “common good” as it is agreed among themselves.
+His moral constitutionalism will in practice grant a small technocratic elite the mandate to set America’s values, guided only by their vague sense of the “common good” as it is agreed among themselves.

 But agreement upon an arbitrary set of values is not ‘moral.’
 If that were true, a drug cartel–with their values of revenge, greed, cruelty, and nihilism–would be as ‘moral’ as Habitat for Humanity.
 Moreover, minority-decreed values have always and everywhere resulted in oppression.
-Such a construct doesn’t even work in fantasy: Batman may have beat up some baddies, but he never succeeded in turning Gotham into a wholesome city filled with happy, law-abiding, virtuous citizens.
-Even a comic-book reader knows that doesn’t happen.
+Such a construct doesn’t even pass the laugh test in fantasy: Batman may have beat up some baddies, but he never succeeded in turning Gotham into a wholesome city filled with happy, law-abiding, virtuous citizens.

-A stable moral consensus must spring from ordinary people.
-It cannot be engineered by superiors into the little people.
+A stable moral consensus must spring from ordinary people locally.
+It cannot be engineered by superiors into the little folk from afar.
 It was true when Adams said it, and it’s still true today.
 Whether or not Americans can find their moral center again and forge a moral consensus is unknown.
 But What we do know is that rule by superheroes with ‘a higher loyalty’ doesn’t work.
 We’ve already tried that.
 It ends up in power struggles and a divided nation.